A Two-Step Projection-Based Goodness-of-Fit Test for Ultra-High Dimensional Sparse Regressions: Introduction

-There are some works in the literature on high dimensional model checking.
-In diverging dimension settings, \cite{tan2019a, tan2022} proposed two global smoothing tests for testing parametric single-index models and multi-index models, respectively.
-Both of these two methods utilized sufficient dimension reduction and projected empirical processes to address the dimensionality problem, making it difficult to extend directly to higher dimension settings.
-In high dimension with $p > n$, \cite{Shah2018} first proposed a residual prediction test to check the goodness of fit of high-dimensional linear models with fixed design and utilized some form of parametric bootstrap to determine the critical values. \cite{Jankova2020} further extended the idea of residual prediction and proposed a generalized residual prediction (GRP) test to check the goodness of fit of generalized linear models.
-By utilizing the data splitting and a debiasing strategy involving the square-root lasso, the GRP test of \cite{Jankova2020} is asymptotic normal, avoiding the need for resorting to bootstrap methods to determine the critical values.
-Thus, the GRP test is easy to implement in practice.
-However, the use of data splitting may reduce the power of the GRP test and also makes it challenging to extend to settings where there exists dependence between the observations, such as in time series data.
+There are limited studies in the literature for model checking that are capable of dealing with high dimensional predictors.
+In diverging dimension settings without sparsity assumption, \cite{tan2019a, tan2022} propose two tests for dense parametric single-index models and multi-index models, respectively.
+Both of these methods used sufficient dimension reduction and projected empirical processes to address the dimensionality problem.
+However, they require the predictor dimension $p$ to grow only at a rate of $n^{1/3}$ (up to a logarithmic factor) where $n$ is the sample size, and their direct extension to higher dimensional regimes remains challenging.
+In high-dimensional settings with $p>n$, \cite{Shah2018} proposed a residual prediction (RP) test for sparse linear models, utilizing some form of parametric bootstrap to determine critical values. \cite{Jankova2020} extended this idea and developed a generalized residual prediction (GRP) test for sparse generalized linear models.
+By incorporating data splitting and a debiasing strategy involving the square-root lasso, the GRP test is asymptotically normal, thereby avoiding the bootstrap approximation for the sampling null distribution.
+It is noted that \cite{Shah2018} mainly focuses on testing high dimensional Gaussian linear models with fixed designs, while \cite{Jankova2020} constructs the test statistic based on projected residuals $w^{\top}\hat{R}$, where $\hat{R}$ is the estimated residual vector and $w$ is a chosen projection in the unit sphere.
+Since the GRP test focuses on a specific aspect of the model misspecification, it may fail to capture all potential deviations from the null hypothesis and lose power against certain alternatives.